Learning to Simulate Tree-Branch Dynamics for Manipulation: Approach

 where $\eta$ is a scaling factor and $\eta \gg 0$.
 We propose to train a simple one-hidden layer, feed forward, neural network regressor to model $y$, and then use the predicted $y'$ as an approximation for log of prior, i.e., $\log \ p_{0}(\theta_{1}, \theta_{2}) \approx y(\theta_{1}, \theta_{2})$.

-implying that the child branch parameter $\theta_{2}$ (either $K_{p}$ or $K_{d}$) is assumed to be lower than that of the parent $\theta_{1}$.
-The intuition is that from the area-preservation principle \cite{minamino2014tree}, the child branch cross-sectional area is less than that of the parent, while elasticity theory dictates that the bending stiffness is proportional to the area for a cylinder.
+implying that the child branch parameter $\theta_{2}$ ($K_{p}$ or $K_{d}$) is assumed to be lower than that of the parent $\theta_{1}$.
+Intuitively, from the area-preservation principle \cite{minamino2014tree}, the child branch cross-sectional area is less than that of the parent, while elasticity theory dictates that the bending stiffness is proportional to the area for a cylinder.
 The neural network is modelled as:

 where $\sigma$ is any activation function, $k$ the number of hidden units, and $w$ the network weights.

 We justify our design choices with the following arguments: First, the regressor ensures that the predicted $y'$ is continuous and fully differentiable at all points in the domain, subject to the network activation function choice.
 Second, equation (\ref{simiple_biology_rule}) guarantees that $p_{0}(\theta)$ is non-negative.
 Third, the use of SVGD as the inference algorithm renders irrelevant the need to normalise $p_{0}(\theta)$.
 Therefore, $y'$ can indeed be considered as an un-normalised probability density that satisfies the differentiability requirements of the term $\nabla_{\theta_{j}} \log \ p_{0}(\theta_{j})$ from (\ref{final_svgd}).
 Fourth, training the model on a log scale prevents prior values from getting extremely small to machine limits, keeps it comparable to the likelihood, and therefore adequately constrains the SVGD convergence to the region of interest.
 Finally, using a trained model to predict joint prior opens up the possibility of learning directly from the tree geometry instead of hand coding an assumption {\em a priori}.
 Most importantly, we assert that this approach is consistent with the Bayesian paradigm, where assumed knowledge is expressed with priors, unlike other methods that penalise constraint violations at the likelihood - CSVGD \cite{heiden2022probabilistic}, for example.